jeisch/DAPHNE2/README.md

 The DAPHNE microcontroller can monitor and control some of the FPGA functions through a dedicated SPI interface.
 From the microcontroller's perspective the FPGA looks like a small SPI memory device (256 x 8).
 Some of the bits in this small memory space are read only (e.g. status bits) while other bits are read-write (control bits).
 This memory map is TBD.

+### External Trigger

+The external interface trigger is now optically isolated.
+The input is 5-12VDC on an SMB connector (center positive).
+Note that the optoisolator device used on DAPHNE has an inverted output, so this inversion must be addressed in firmware.

 ### Status LEDs

 There are 5 status LEDs.
 All are pulse stretched in the firmware so that momenary pulses are visible.
 Refer to the top level VHDL file for the meaning of these LEDS.